skokec/DAU-ConvNet/README.md

 cmake -DBLAS=Open -DBUILD_TENSORFLOW_PLUGIN=on ..

-make -j
-make install # will install .so into /usr/local and python module into python dist-packages folder
+make -j # creates whl file in build/plugin/tensorflow/wheelhouse make install # will install whl package (with .so files) into python dist-packages folder

 ```